VEDANT356/weather-app-/README.md

 Weather data is received in JSON format.

-Current weather and 5-day forecast are extracted.
+Current weather and 5-day forecast are processed.

 UI updates dynamically based on weather conditions.